-Availability: Evernote is a cross-platform application available in iPhone, iPad, macOS, Android, Windows and even on the web
+Availability: Evernote is a cross-platform application available on iPhone, iPad, macOS, Android, Windows, and even on the web.

 Final Thoughts: Apple Watch Notes App

 These were some of the best note-taking apps for your Apple Watch.
-I personally prefer Notebook for it simple yet powerful features.
-If you are already an Evernote or Onenote user, then it makes sense to use their respective apps.
+I personally prefer Notebook for its simple yet powerful features.
+If you are already a Google Keep or Onenote user, then it makes sense to use their respective apps.

 Let us know what apps are you going to use in the comments below.